RSginer/WebFundamentals/src/content/en/tools/lighthouse/index.md

 Go to the page that you want to audit.

-Click on the Lighthouse icon (![Lighthouse icon](images/lighthouse-icon-16.png)) that is on the Chrome toolbar.
+Click the Lighthouse icon (![Lighthouse icon](images/lighthouse-icon-16.png)) that is on the Chrome toolbar.

 ![Lighthouse icon on Chrome Toolbar](images/icon-on-toolbar.png)